 Course overview

-Are you passionate about human rights and have a strong sense of social justice?
-Deakin's Bachelor of Social Work will equip you with the knowledge and skills to enhance the wellbeing of others through an understanding of policy, socioeconomic factors and social equity issues.
-With job opportunities expected to grow by 23.3% by 2026^, graduate career-ready with the skills to work effectively with individuals, families and communities to address key factors causing inequality.
+Passionate about human rights and have a strong sense of social justice?
+Deakin's fully accredited Bachelor of Social Work will equip you to enhance the wellbeing of others through an understanding of policy, socioeconomic factors and social equity issues.
+Social workers are in high demand with job opportunities expected to grow by 16.4% by 2029.* Graduate career-ready with the skills to work effectively with individuals, families and communities to address key factors causing inequality.

 With an emphasis on progressive, student-centred teaching practices, you will learn the latest approaches to enable social change and improve the lives of others.
-1000 hours of practice education placements will give you invaluable hands-on experience as you learn from qualified social work practitioners.
-You will complete two placements in a variety of communities and workplaces in online, metropolitan, regional or rural settings, ensuring you gain multiple perspectives.
+You will gain invaluable hands-on experience with 1000 hours of practice education placements in a variety of communities and workplaces in online, metropolitan, regional or rural settings ensuring you gain multiple perspectives.
+If you meet the eligibility requirements you may be able to progress onto the embedded honours year.

 This course will empower you to become an enabler of positive social change, helping you to improve the quality of life for those who need it most.
 You will cover contemporary social topics including: